 Add the Azure CLI Repository

 Ubuntu 24.04 uses the noble suite and Ubuntu 22.04 uses the jammy suite.
-This block detects the active codename and writes the matching Azure CLI repository file for the supported release you are on.
+This block detects the active codename, writes the source only for those native suites, and stops with a message on unsupported Ubuntu releases.

 AZ_REPO="$(. /etc/os-release && printf '%s' "$VERSION_CODENAME")"